A Review of AVG Internet Security

 AVG Internet Security is a pretty decent antivirus package that is very simple, easy to use, and fairly effective.
 However, it isn’t really worth the money.
 What you get for the $69.99 upgrade from AVG Free really just doesn’t warrant the extra money.
 While some of the additional features are nice to have, they don’t provide enough in the way of additional protection to warrant spending $70 a year.
 However, if you do not know your way around a computer, a free antivirus is not as effective as a paid one and would not be advisable, so you may want to keep searching.

-You can buy AVG Antivirus for $69.99/year or you can download the free trial to try it out for 30 days.
+You can buy AVG Internet Security for $69.99/year or you can download the free trial to try it out for 30 days.